BangachevKiril/RepresentationLearningTheory/SigLIP/README.md

 Global Minimizers of Sigmoid Contrastive Loss (Bangachev, Noman, Bresler, Polyanskiy, 2025).

-We study the sigmoid contrastive loss with *trainable inverse temperature* and *bias / relative bias* parameters.
-Our results characterize global minimizers, geometric constellation structure, modality gap, and optimization behavior under different parameterizations (absolute bias vs relative bias) and constraints (frozen modalities, adapters, multiple modalities, fixed vs trainable temperature, etc.).
+We study the sigmoid contrastive loss with *trainable inverse temperature* and *bias* parameters.
+Our results characterize the geometry of global minimizers and show its relevanve to retrieval tasks and why it implies the modality gap.
 Throughout, $t$ denotes inverse temperature, $r_b$ the relative bias, and $b$ an absolute bias when that parameterization is used.

 ---
 ### Conceptual Overview